 “Fast-tracked by whom?”

-“You, Sir.”
 Me!?
 That’s preposterous!
-I don’t fast-track anybody through the hiring system, and even if I considered, it would be at an affiliate somewhere—certainly not at GEH headquarters and definitely not in PR.
+I don’t fast-track anybody through the hiring system, and even if I considered, it would be with an affiliate somewhere—certainly not at GEH headquarters and definitely not in PR.

 “You and I both know that I don’t fast-track anybody through my company.
 Everyone has to undergo a background check and sign an NDA, and that eliminates the fast-track.”

 “Well, there’s a small problem with that,” Welch begins.
-“There is a background check in her file, but I didn’t perform it.”
+“There’s a background check in her file, but I didn’t perform it.”
 What the hell?

 “What do you mean?
 How did she get hired if you didn’t perform the background check?”
 I yell.